 In jazz, this usually refers to learning a recorded solo and playing it yourself.

 There are various ways of doing this: some people like to sing the solos before playing them, which can really help you to internalise the material.
-Some like to notate solos: seeing it written down might help you to analyse the content.
+Some like to notate solos: seeing it written down in the form of sheet music might help you to analyse the content.

 There are numerous benefits to transcribing.